+This Plum Crostata makes the most of this seasonal fruit.
 A crostata is a free-form pie or tart that is baked on a baking sheet instead of in a pie plate.
-This recipe uses plums, but peaches and/or nectarines work just as well.
+This recipe uses plums, but use any stone fruit such as peaches and nectarines or a mix!

 Find this recipe and many more delicious treats in The Old Farmer’s Almanac Everyday Baking cookbook.